 From the smaller parking area just south of the main Oswald West parking lot, the Necarney Creek Trail descends into the rainforest and connects to the Elk Flats Trail south, offering about a 1.5-mile walk through forest, emerging at meadows frequented by elk and eventually leading to a short spur trail to sheer cliffs overlooking Devil’s Cauldron.
 For brews and food: On your way back into Cannon Beach, swing by the Warren House Pub near the Tolovana Park Wayside on the south end of town.
 The pub features a great tap selection including brews from downtown Cannon Beach’s Bill’s Tavern & Brewhouse.

-Watch local menus during the fall season and you'll be rewarded with a fresh bounty ranging from wild caught salmon to locally foraged mushrooms.
+More reasons to plan a fall hiking trip: Watch local menus during the fall season and you'll be rewarded with a fresh bounty ranging from wild caught salmon to locally foraged mushrooms.
 If you are as inspired by art as you are by the great outdoors, find out why Cannon Beach is known as one of the best art towns in the Northwest by planning your hiking trip to coincide with the Stormy Weather Arts Festival, where you can also soak in three days of arts and music events in one of the world's most beautiful destinations.